fbrzx/go-agent/README.md

 ## Web UI

 Run `make serve` and open `http://localhost:8080/` to try a minimal streaming chat UI backed by the new SSE endpoint.
+Use the header upload control to send Markdown, PDF, or CSV files straight to the ingestion pipeline.
 Each follow-up question keeps the conversation context, and supporting sources are displayed inline for quick reference.

 ## Project Layout